Rewatching Star Trek: The Next Generation after a 20-year break.

 It was hard to swallow that, when Picard orders Data to sever communication with the alien girl, she just at that moment happens to be online, transmitting, so that everyone in the room hears her voice.
 Instead of actually carrying out Picard’s order to cut off the communication, Data seems to do just the opposite, yet nobody comments on his actions.

-The story would have been gutsier if the Enterprise’s had been only partially successful, and Picard had to send the girl back to a world that was fated to break apart eventually.
+The story would have been gutsier if the Enterprise’s efforts had been only partially successful, and Picard had to send the girl back to a world that was fated to break apart eventually.
 (Perhaps his final speech could have expressed the hope that a Federation task force would reconsider the matter, or that at least they’ve bought this civilization a few more centuries to discover interstellar life on their own.)